-Ultimately, though, these evaluations should utilize rubrics that guide the evaluators through the various aspects of a course that the faculty and the college have determined to be crucial for successful online education and for regular and effective contact.
-Since some online teaching tools and methods are more effective when applied to different disciplines and content, evaluation standards and processes should be informed by the standards and methods outlined in the local curriculum committee's process for approving a course to be offered online.
-Many different course design rubrics exist, just as many different colleges create and use such rubrics.
+Ultimately, though, these evaluations should utilize rubrics that guide the evaluators through the various aspects of an online course that the faculty and college have determined to be crucial for a successful online education course and for regular and effective contact.
+Since some online teaching tools and methods are more effective when applied to different disciplines and content, evaluation standards and processes should be informed by the standards and methods outlined in the curriculum committee's process for approving a course to be offered online.
+There are many different course design rubrics, just as there are many different colleges using such rubrics.
 Some rubrics are more extensive and require detailed responses; others are briefer and highlight the most important aspects of online teaching.
-In short, course design rubrics have been developed and deployed in a wide variety of ways, depending on the needs of the audience for whom they were developed.
+There is, in short, a wide disparity in the way course design rubrics have been developed and deployed in the past, depending on the needs of the audience for whom they were developed.

-When the Online Education Initiative (OEI) originated through the Chancellor's Office in 2013, it had several goals, including the creation of a course exchange, the determination of a system-wide course management system, and the development of a rubric that could be used universally, if colleges desired.
-In addition to the creation of the OEI Exchange and the decision to purchase and promote the use of the Canvas course management system, the OEI also created the OEI Course Design Rubric.
+When the Online Education Initiative (OEI) was developed through the Chancellor's Office in 2013, it had several goals, including the creation of a course exchange, the determination of a system-wide course management system, and the development of a rubric that could be used universally, if desired.
+In addition to the creation of the exchange and the decision to purchase and promote the usage of the Canvas course management system, the OEI also created the OEI Course Design Rubric.
 The rubric was first released in 2014 and continues to be updated on a regular basis.
-The OEI website states, "The Rubric is intended to establish standards relating to course design, interaction and collaboration, assessment, learner support, and accessibility in order to ensure the provision of a high-quality learning environment that promotes student success and conforms to existing regulations."5 In other words, the rubric is not just a tool for evaluating existing online course design; it can also serve as a guide for instructors developing new courses or wishing to improve their existing courses.
-While courses that are being taught in the OEI Exchange must use the rubric, it is voluntary for all other courses taught online, although some colleges have begun adopting parts of the rubric as their evaluative measurement for online course design.
+The OEI website states that, "The Rubric is intended to establish standards relating to course design, interaction and collaboration, assessment, learner support, and accessibility in order to ensure the provision of a high-quality learning environment that promotes student success and conforms to existing regulations."6 In other words, the rubric is not just a tool for evaluating existing online course design; it can also serve as a guide for instructors developing new courses or wishing to improve their existing courses.
+While courses that are being taught in the OEI Exchange must use the rubric, it is voluntary for all other online courses, although some colleges have begun using parts of the rubric as their evaluative measurement for course design.
 ASCCC Resolution 9.01 (F15) encourages "local senates to establish rubrics for online course standards."
-The resolution stops short of encouraging colleges to adopt the OEI Rubric, but it does indicate that colleges should develop rubrics for courses taught online that, like the OEI's rubric, define regular and effective contact.
-For these reasons, colleges and districts must have both a clear definition of regular and effective contact and a rubric in place to assess how and where that contact takes place in a course taught online.
+The resolution stops short of encouraging colleges to adopt the OEI Rubric, but it does indicate that colleges should develop rubrics for online courses that, like the OEI's rubric, define regular and effective contact.
+It is important, then, for colleges and districts to have both a clear definition of regular and effective contact and to have a rubric in place to assess how and where that contact takes place during an online course.

 In addition to regular and effective contact, courses should be reviewed for accessibility.
 Although the review can vary in scope and content from college to college, the review itself needs to be as thorough and as comprehensive as possible in order to ensure compliance.
-An individual knowledgeable about both accessibility and distance education can conduct the accessibility review, or it may be conducted by a group, such as a sub-committee of the distance education committee, which includes individuals skilled in either accessibility or distance education or in both.
+An individual knowledge about both accessibility and distance education can conduct the accessibility review or it may be conducted by a group (such a subcommittee of the distance education committee) which includes individuals skilled in either accessibility or distance education (or both).
 Ideally, the actual evaluation should be completed by someone with both accessibility and online teaching experience.
 More about accessibility compliance can be found in later in this paper.